 The Certification Programme

-The Iceland Responsible Fisheries programme (IRF) arose out of discussions with all members of the seafood supply chain in Iceland and was officially launched in October 2008.
+The Iceland Responsible Fisheries Management Certification Programme (IRF) arose out of discussions with all members of the seafood supply chain in Iceland and was officially launched in October 2008.

 The main purpose of the programme is to preserve the fisheries management principles adopted by the international community, to document well managed Icelandic fisheries to the highest level of assurance, to promote community consensus behind good discipline in fisheries management and to offer our customers choice in certification.

-The IRF certification programme complies with the strictest international standards.
-It is based on Articles and substantive criteria of the United Nations Food & Agriculture Organization (FAO) reference documents, the Code of Conduct for Responsible Fisheries (1995) as well as the FAO Guidelines for the Ecolabelling of Fish and Fishery Products from Marine Capture Fisheries (2005/2009).
+The IRF certification programme complies with the strictest international requirements.
+It is based on articles and substantive criteria of the United Nations Food & Agriculture Organization (FAO) reference documents, FAO Code of Conduct for Responsible Fisheries (CCRF(1995)) as well as the FAO Guidelines for the Ecolabelling of Fish and Fishery Products from Marine Capture Fisheries (2005/2009).